 I’ve already said that this trip was one of my top five best decisions ever, and this particular day probably ranks in my top ten days ever.
 Sheer perfection.

 How did we end up here?
 Well, my penchant for accidentally finding epic travel experiences came in handy and we found a sailboat (complete with captain) for rent on Airbnb.
 We’d already grabbed cheap airfare to Gothenburg without knowing what to do there, so we were sold—you can read all about how we got here and our first day of sailing in my first post!

 We had docked in Björkö for the night and I woke up in our tiny little sailboat bunk quite early.
 Even though it was cold, I couldn’t resist heading out to watch the sunrise over the island.
 Of course that meant I had to try to quietly sneak off the boat without waking people up—way harder than it sounds!
-As I walked up the dock, I looked back and thought our little boat was picture-perfect.
+As I walked up the dock, I looked back and thought our little boat (above) was picture-perfect.

 Bundled up a bit in the chilly September morning air, I hiked up a hill to get a view of the harbor at sunrise, then walked down to explore the waterfront.
 The colors reflecting off the still water were absolutely breathtaking.

 There wasn’t another soul in sight and it was completely still and quiet as I snapped away.

 You might also like: Exploring Gothenburg & Renting a Sailboat in Sweden

 The light kept creeping up as I ran into Ryan, one of my travel companions.
 We kept exploring together, crossing little spits of land and man-made bridges.

 And then we happened to be in EXACTLY the right place at the right time, on a narrow strip of land running parallel to the harbor.
 It was a moment that literally took my breath away.
 I probably took 100 pictures just of the sun coming over the houses.